juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 #### Fine-tuning

-We give here the configurations obtained on the ResNet3d50 with 16 frames, but configs for other networks are available.
+We give here the configurations for fine-tuning a ResNet3d50 with 16 frames, but configs for other networks are available.

 ##### HMDB51